patrickbower/website/src/content/project/dazn-audit-tool.md

 ## Landing Page Audit Tool (Side Project)

-With no data from an existing Landing Page Builder tool, I was stuck on how to lead a redesign for landing pages needed across DAZN's global markets.
-To get data and insight, I built a Node.js crawler analysing and databasing all current and previous DAZN landing pages.
-I then developed and published the results using static site generation and React.js for data visualisation.
+With no data from an existing Landing Page Builder tool, I was unsure how to approach the redesign of landing pages needed across DAZN's global markets.
+To gather data and insights, I coded a JavaScript command-line application that analyzed and databased all current and previous DAZN landing pages.
+I then developed a website for the findings where I could automate the publishing of results using data visualization.

-The tool captures a screenshot of each component to eyeball basic content requirements and gain insight into where new opportunities may need to be considered.

 ### Scope